DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Just now it said: [Where are you going?]"

 "What?
 Oi, Kai, could it be thy wound on shoulder is getting worse?
-Think about it and stop day-dreaming."
+Think about it, you're day-dreaming."

 "...
 There is just no way it is just that."

-In all actuality both Jeanne and Farin stopped hearing the voice.
+In all actuality both Jeanne and Farin stopped when they heard the voice.

-Humans were hearing it, while foreign gods were unable.
+Humans were hearing it, while foreign god were unable.

 Which led to obvious question.
 How about person with mix of human and foreign gods blood.